Ontario Disability Tax Credit Versus ODSP and Their Benefits

 Unfortunately, many disabled persons in Canada mistakenly believe that they can only benefit from one of these programs at a time, thereby missing out on potentially thousands of dollars.
 And at first glance, it does look like you can only benefit from one program.

 On your Disability Tax Credit Application, you need to demonstrate that you have taxes payable.
-That means that, prior to becoming disabled, your income was high enough that you paid taxes to the Revenue Service of Canada.
+That means that, before becoming disabled, your income was high enough that you paid taxes to the Revenue Service of Canada.
 Most recipients of the ODSP have incomes too low to have taxes payable.

 If eligible for the ODSP, you most likely also qualify for the Registered Disability Savings Plan (RDSP).
 Also offered by the Revenue Service, this program provides beneficiaries with an annual savings bond worth $1,000 (with the interest rate indexed to inflation).